kamath/Jarvis-Kamath/README.md

 ##Installation
 Basically I took shpotify and the facebook-chat-api npm package and turned Facebook Messenger into an ssh client.
 All you need to do is

-1. clone the repo
+1. clone the repo <br>git clone http://github.com/andykamath/Jarvis-Kamath && cd Jarvis-Kamath</code>
-2. change your email and password in index.js
+2. change your email and password in the index.js file
+3. Install [Shpotify](https://github.com/hnarayanan/shpotify) in the root directory <br><code>git clone https://github.com/hnarayanan/shpotify && mv spotify ../</code>
 3. run <code>~$ cd fb-chat-ssh && npm install && node index.js</code>

 and you should be golden